chef/automate/components/docs-chef-io/content/automate/postgres_external_upgrade.md

 ## Troubleshoot Upgrade Failures

-1. If the upgrade failed and you are left with a corrupted Chef Automate and/or a corrupted database, **DO NOT RISK YOUR BACKUP OF AUTOMATE**.
-Take all steps necessary to preserve the backup, including copying it to another disk.
+1. If the upgrade failed and you are left with a corrupted Chef Automate or a corrupted PostgreSQL database, **DO NOT RISK YOUR BACKUP OF AUTOMATE**.
 Take all steps necessary to preserve the backup, including copying it to another disk.
 1. Contact Chef customer support.
-1. If you have configured the backup directory other than the default directory (`/var/opt/chef-automate/backups`), you must supply the backup directory path to the `backup restore` command as shown in the snippet below.
+1. If you have configured the backup directory as a location other than the default directory (`/var/opt/chef-automate/backups`), you must supply the backup directory path to the `backup restore` command as shown in the snippet below.
 Without a backup ID, Chef Automate uses the most recent backup in the backup directory.

    To restore on a new host, run: